Hide sensitive data

 API Gateway redaction configuration

-When the configuration is loaded, this creates redactors for the specified message protocol and content.
+After the configuration is loaded, redactors are created for the specified message protocol and content.
 This XML-based configuration uses the following model:

 <HTTPRedactor>...</HTTPRedactor>